Rapidz Price Reaches $0.0014 (RPZX)

-Rapidz (CURRENCY:RPZX) traded 0.5% higher against the dollar during the 1 day period ending at 20:00 PM E.T. on April 30th.
-One Rapidz coin can currently be bought for $0.0014 or 0.00000002 BTC on major exchanges.
-During the last week, Rapidz has traded 0.6% higher against the dollar.
-Rapidz has a total market cap of $2.47 million and $68,230.00 worth of Rapidz was traded on exchanges in the last day.
+Rapidz (CURRENCY:RPZX) traded down 4.5% against the US dollar during the 24-hour period ending at 12:00 PM ET on May 2nd.
+One Rapidz coin can currently be bought for approximately $0.0014 or 0.00000002 BTC on major cryptocurrency exchanges.
+Rapidz has a market capitalization of $2.48 million and $78,275.00 worth of Rapidz was traded on exchanges in the last 24 hours.
+During the last seven days, Rapidz has traded down 1.9% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.